Table of contents

 Local Government Corruption in Ipswich

 In 2016, a fellow MP handed me a document entitled “Ipswich Inc.” This document detailed allegations of corrupt acts by Ipswich Mayor Paul Pisasale.
-Pisasale had been extremely popular during his 13-year Mayoral reign.
-Once even won more than 83% of the vote.
+Pisasale had been extremely popular during his 13-year Mayoral reign, winning more than 83% of the vote on one occasion.
 Consequently, political leaders were all keen to have a good relationship with him.

 I had heard rumours about Pisasale, and I had complete trust in the MP who handed me the document.
 Therefore, I agreed to table the document in Parliament.
 It provided evidence of what I had been saying all along about council corruption.